 Thus they have all but abandoned real philosophy—sterling, humanity

-expanding principles of epistemology and metaphysics, and wisdom that one
+expanding principles of epistemology metaphysics, and ethics—producing wisdom that one

 realm of academic study, mostly a left-over from earlier, less advanced days.

-philosophical blood out of it, and made it into a mere uninspiring academic requirement
+of it, and made it into a mere uninspiring academic requirement of learning

-of learning facts and information.
-If you don't understand the philosophy or
+facts and information.
+If you don't understand the philosophy or mindset

-mindset behind the social and political movements of the past, how can you
+behind the social and political movements of the past, how can you ever

-ever learn lessons from history?
-I have to admit that when I was in my
+learn lessons from history?
+I have to admit that when I was in my college

-college years, I had no appreciation for nor interest in learning history.
+years, I had no appreciation for nor interest in learning history.
+No one

-No one set the study of it in a context that stimulated my interest.
+set the study of it in a context that stimulated my interest, which they

 Astronomy, the queen of the sciences, is still largely associated with the